-My debut novel, River of Love will be published by Homebound Publications on September 24, 2019.
-It is the cosmic coming of age journey of two fiery Chicana girls who grow up in an all-white, conservative Colorado town in the 1970s.
-A pre-digital age romp through a youth-led revolution.
-It would rock the nation with seismic cultural and political shifts.
-The Women’s Liberation Movement, Civil Rights, Anti-War Movement and the Sexual Revolution transformed our world.
+River of Love is a cosmic coming of age journey of two fiery Chicana girls who grow up in an all-white, conservative Colorado town in the 1970s.
+A pre-digital age romp through a youth-led revolution that would rock the nation with seismic cultural and political shifts.
+The Women’s Liberation Movement, Civil Rights, Anti-War Movement, and the Sexual Revolution transformed our world.
 Now, when those rights get threatened, diminished or taken away, it rattles the revolutionary fervor in us all.

 It’s how infinite Love eternally shapes our lives.
 Love is what we’re made for, and Love is who we are.
 The journey between who you once were and who you are becoming is where the dance of life really takes place.

-I’m a Chicana with Apache, Ute, and Navajo ancestors that I’m proud to write about.
+I’m a Chicana with Apache, Ute, and Diné ancestry that I’m proud to write about.
 Our lives build on the shoulders of our ancestors.
 We must speak the truth for the denied, erased, despised and powerless.
 To shine light and hope into the darkness.

 To read more, please check out my social media pages and blog.

 Linked is a short story collection about living in Northern California.
-Here’s a snippet:
+Here’s a sample:

 A Mexicana is a very strong woman –

 I’m a proud, Pocha Princess – a fifth-generation, Southern Colorado native with a limited Spanish vocabulary.
 I’m a Méjicana/Chicana born and bred.

 I moved with my husband and two-year-old son to the foothills of the Sierra Nevada Mountains of Northern California 28 years ago.
 My second son was born in California a year later.
 I raised my boys and worked in the film industry for ten years starting as a property manager, assistant director, and production coordinator until I wrote my debut novel, River of Love.